Great Lakes Aircraft Company: Aircraft

-2T biplane
+Military Aircraft

+After the completion of 18 TG-1s, an improved TG-2 model was produced, as were 61 examples of an original Great Lakes design, the BG heavy dive bomber, from 1933 onward.
+However, several later prototypes for the U.S. Navy attracted no production orders.

+Sport Trainer (2T Series)

-The model that most people think of today when someone says, "Great Lakes aircraft," is the enduring 2T biplane; also known as the Great Lakes Sport Trainer.
+From its earliest days the company focused on the development of aircraft for private owners.
+The model that most people think of today when someone says, "Great Lakes Aircraft," is the enduring 2T biplane, also known as the Great Lakes Sport Trainer.
 It was designed and sold as a two-place, open cockpit biplane.
-The first engines were an 85 hp (63 kW) American Cirrus III.
-The 2T biplane was not as large as some of its contemporaries manufactured by Stearman, WACO and Travel Air.
+The 2T biplane was notably smaller than some competing models manufactured by Stearman, WACO and Travel Air.